pyscraper/Final_Project/README.md

 if the one-fire probability is larger than "prob", the player would reach to a on-fire state.

 ## Hypothesis or hypotheses before running the simulation:
 The winning rate of each player may highly depend on his wide open 3 point-field goal and influenced by his performance stability, which is up to the variance of each player's 3 point-field goal.
-And most of players may choose strategy 3 to get as higher points at money ball location as possible.
+And most of players may choose strategy 3 to get as higher points at money ball location as possible or strategy 4 to achieve a relative a good state at the very start.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
 Based on their 3 point shooting behavior of this season, players tend to choose the spot 1 and 2 as the money ball location and number 3,4 as the strategy.
 Among all the players, Klay Thompson, Kyle Korver and Kevin Love have shown a significant advantage to win the game.
 Devin Booker have the worst performance and only get 0.7% chance to win the championship.